dalehenrich/gsApplicationTools/docs/rest.md

 > I offer a REST interface on /storage with CRUD operations on JSON maps.
 > I automatically use the call hierarchy below ZnExampleStorageRestCall.

-**Note: All of the code snippets in this section should be evaluated in a tODE shell window.**

 - [Installation](#installation)
 - [tODE `rest` script](#tode-rest-script)
   - [`rest` Server commands](#rest-gemserver-commands)